ahmadalbadawi/ahmadalbadawi.github.io/_pages/research-statement.md

 - **Systems**: compilers, hybrid execution stacks, GPU acceleration, and silicon that turn the algorithmic gains into wall-clock latency a user will tolerate.
 - **Applications**: regulated, latency-tolerant use cases (healthcare diagnostics, federated analytics, multi-party machine learning, secure inference for defense) where the privacy guarantee is worth a real latency budget today, and where deployment exercises the rest of the stack.

-I work across all three and I am looking for collaborators (labs, startups, program committees) who want to make encrypted-by-default AI a practical industry reality.
+I work across all three and I am looking for collaborators (labs, startups, program committees) who want to make encrypted AI practical.

 <p class="section-more">
   <a class="btn btn--primary" href="/contact/">Get in touch</a>